YanirLA/google-drive-monitor/README.md

 * for any unknown exception try to delete the ```token.json``` and run again
 * After a file is being changed to private, its considered as a new file for the next run because the modification time is greater then last check time.
 But nothing will happen in the next run because its already private.

-# ToDo's
-* add an option to ignore files in the Trash
-* more precise Exceptions handling

 # Attack surfaces general ideas
 ideas the not tested or checked, just general ideas.